 For the 501(c)(3) affiliate, see All Above All (Nonprofit)

-The most direct way AAAAF is seeking to overturn the Hyde Amendment is by lobbying for the EACH Woman Act.
-The bill was introduced to the House on January 31, 2017, by Rep. Barbara Lee (D-California).
-The act has 134 co-sponsors, all of them Democrats.4 If passed into law, the act would “ensure coverage for abortion care in public health insurance programs including Medicaid, Medicare, and the Children’s Health Insurance Program,” and would prevent state and federal governments from interfering in the way private health insurance companies choose to cover abortion, reversing the longstanding provisions of the Hyde Amendment.5
+The most direct way AAAAF is seeking to overturn the Hyde Amendment is by lobbying for the EACH Woman Act, legislation to repeal restrictions on federal funding of abortion that has been introduced in numerous Congresses.
+6 If passed into law, the act would “ensure coverage for abortion care in public health insurance programs including Medicaid, Medicare, and the Children’s Health Insurance Program,” and would prevent state and federal governments from interfering in the way private health insurance companies choose to cover abortion, reversing the longstanding provisions of the Hyde Amendment.
+7

 Finances